PeterCamilleri/ideas/README.md

 fractions - Some Ruby code that experiments with converting fractions to binary fractions.
 This code is deliberately slowed down for dramatic effect.

-gem_usage - determine what gems use a given gem. now broken.
+gem_usage - determine what gems use a given gem.
+Now broken for some reason.

+getopt - some experiments with the getoptlong facility.

+ginger - some encryption experiments.

 io_console - Seeing just how useful require 'IO/console' is at getting low level access to the terminal.
 Answer not very! :-(

 manifest - what versions of modules are in the present mix.

+missing - some experiments with the method_missing hook.

 stdout_redirect - shell out with captured output.